-One of the most popular places to fish in Central Park is Harlem Meer, where you can borrow a fishing pole and take advantage of the free bait given to each participant.
+At the Harlem Meer you can borrow a fishing pole and take advantage of the free bait given to each participant.
+A picture ID is required.
 The only bait permitted for use in the ponds in Central Park is corn kernels.
 Items like lunchmeats or worms can be a threat to the natural ecology of the pond.
 The park asks visitors not to disturb or feed turtles or other pond inhabitants, and to refrain from wading into the water or digging for bait.
 All of these activities can damage the ecosystem of the pond.

-Fishing is available Tuesday through Saturday from 10 a.m. to 3 p.m. and Sunday from 10 a.m. to 1 p.m.
+Fishing is available Monday through Saturday from 10 a.m. to 3 p.m. and Sunday from 10 a.m. to 1 p.m.
+April 1 - November 30.
 Fishing poles must be returned within one hour of the close of fishing for the day.
-Fishing at Harlem Meer is free, but groups of five or more must call two weeks in advance for reservations.
+Fishing at Harlem Meer is free, but groups of five or more must call two weeks in advance for reservations by calling 212-860-1370.
 This activity is primarily geared toward children ages 5 to 15.
-Adults who wish to fish must obtain a license for fishing from the city.
+The Catch and Release program includes instruction, poles, and bait.